-CTF S ndards and Benchmarks 0,120 3.06 Create and interpret a budget for one year.
-3.07 Establish a plan to pay off debt.
-3.08 Calculate and record depreciation, net worth, and income.
-3.09 Explain cash management strategies including debit accounts, checking accounts, and savings accounts.
-3.10 Analyze credit scores and reports and there uses.
-3.11 Complete a profit and loss statement.
-3.12 Calculate the finance charges and total amount due on a credit card bill; include any fees that could be included.
-3.13 Examine inflation, its effects on interest, value of goods & services, and employment.
-3.14 Analyze consequences for not repaying a loan, or having missing/late payments on loans or credit cards.
-3.15 Compare different tax models at the federal, state, and local level.
-49.0 erform communication activities.
-The student will be able to: 9.01 Compose business correspondence and related documents and demonstrate correct spelling, grammar, punctuation, and work choice.
-9.02 Prepare visual material, including electronic media, to support an oral presentation.
-9.03 Demonstrate ability to communicate effectively with diverse populations.
-50.0 emonstrate an understanding of legal and ethical issues in a business environment.
-The student will be able to: 0.01 Demonstrate understanding of intellectual property rights.
-0.02 Demonstrate understanding of appropriate use of employer property.
-0.03 Demonstrate understanding of confidentiality.
-0.04 Demonstrate understanding of role of ethical decision making in dealing with stakeholders.
-Demonstrate knowledge of legal and privacy issues regarding e-mail, voice mail, internet, telephone, and other communication methods.
-0.06 Explain regulations or laws that are put in place to regulate financial institutions and protect business or consumers.
-51.0 evelop financial literacy skills.
-The student will be able to: 1.01 Analyze types of loans, including the importance of down payments, and collateral on securing funding sources.
+CTE S andards and Benchmarks 18.06 Create and interpret a budget for one year.
+48.07 Establish a plan to pay off debt.
+48.08 Calculate and record depreciation, net worth, and income.
+48.09 Explain cash management strategies including debit accounts, checking accounts, and savings accounts.
+18.10 Analyze credit scores and reports and there uses.
+18.11 Complete a profit and loss statement.
+18.12 Calculate the finance charges and total amount due on a credit card bill; include any fees that could be included.
+18.13 Examine inflation, its effects on interest, value of goods & services, and employment.
+18.14 Analyze consequences for not repaying a loan, or having missing/late payments on loans or credit cards.
+18.15 Compare different tax models at the federal, state, and local level.
+49.0 Perform communication activities.
+The student will be able to: 49.01 Compose business correspondence and related documents and demonstrate correct spelling, grammar, punctuation, and work choice.
+19.02 Prepare visual material, including electronic media, to support an oral presentation.
+19.03 Demonstrate ability to communicate effectively with diverse populations.
+50.0 Demonstrate an understanding of legal and ethical issues in a business environment.
+The student will be able to: 50.01 Demonstrate understanding of intellectual property rights.
+50.02 Demonstrate understanding of appropriate use of employer property.
+50.03 Demonstrate understanding of confidentiality.
+50.04 Demonstrate understanding of role of ethical decision making in dealing with stakeholders.
+50.05 Demonstrate knowledge of legal and privacy issues regarding e-mail, voice mail, internet, telephone, and other communication methods.
+50.06 Explain regulations or laws that are put in place to regulate financial institutions and protect business or consumers.
+51.0 Develop financial literacy skills.
+The student will be able to: 51.01 Analyze types of loans, including the importance of down payments, and collateral on securing funding sources.

-CTE Standard s and Benchmarks 51.02 Calculate the effects on the monthly payment in the change of interest rate based on an adjustable rate mortgage.
-51.03 Analyze diversification in investments.
-51.04 Explain the risk benefit in investment areas.
-51.05 Analyze stock with a set amount of money, and follow the process through gains, losses, and selling.
+CTE Standards and Benchmarks 51.02 Calculate the effects on the monthly payment in the change of interest rate based on an adjustable rate mortgage.
+51.03 A Analyze diversification in investments.
+51.04 E Explain the risk benefit in investment areas.
+51.05 A Analyze stock with a set amount of money, and follow the process through gains, losses, and selling.
 51.06 Compare and contrast income from purchase of common stock, preferred stock, and bonds.
 51.07 Given current exchange rates be able to convert from one form of currency to another.
 51.08 Compare different insurance options and fees.
 51.09 Compare and contrast the role of insurance as a device to mitigate risk and calculate expenses of various options.
 51.10 Collect, organize, and interpret data to determine an effective retirement savings plan to meet personal financial goals.
 51.11 Calculate, compare, and contrast different types of retirement plans, including IRAs, ROTH accounts, and annuities.
 51.12 Discuss when bankruptcy should be used as an action and the repercussions involved with filing.
 51.13 Determine how identity theft can occur and what assistance is in in place for victims.